 Best Places to Visit in North Carolina

-The Smokies are renowned for their diverse wildlife and plant life – including many black bears and wildflowers which come to life during spring in North Carolina.
+The Smokies are renowned for their diverse wildlife and plant life – including many black bears and wildflowers that come to life during spring in North Carolina.

 Some of the most popular activities in the North Carolina Smokies are hiking and camping.
 The legendary Appalachian Trail also passes through the park and you can enjoy the scenery any time of the year!

-Built in the 19th-century, the famous Biltmore Estate is one of the icons of North Carolina and is the home to colorful gardens and even Renoir artwork.
+Built in the 19th century, the famous Biltmore Estate is one of the icons of North Carolina and is the home to colorful gardens and even Renoir artwork.
+It also is home to one of North Carolina’s most romantic hotels.

 There are some of the best small towns in North Carolina located here!